 Overall, I would describe this as a need for trust.
-On one hand, a trust in the setting itself.
-It may just be trust that it will be “time well spent”!
+On one hand, trust in the setting itself.
+Or maybe just trust that it will be “time well spent”!

 Would your decision to join be different if you had a different level of trust with the person suggesting the game?

-Esther Perel, relationship Therapist, puts it into simple words:
+Esther Perel, the relationship Therapist, puts it into simple words:

 The more we trust, the farther we are able to venture.

 What ignites enough trust in you to be playful?